hsf-training/hsf-training-cmake-webpage/_episodes/10-root.md

 - "ROOT has a CONFIG package"
 ---

 Let's try a couple of ROOT examples; one with the classic variable/global configure and one with the newer target method.
 You will need a ROOT install or a ROOT docker container to run these examples.
-If you don't want to use the ATLAS one, you can use `rootproject/root:latest`, which is an official fedora based build.
+You can use `rootproject/root:latest` to test this, which is an official Ubuntu based build.
 Conda-Forge ROOT + CMake would work too, if you like Conda.
+(ROOT has tags for lots of other base images, too).

 For these examples, you should be using a recent version of ROOT - especially for targets, which is still being worked on.
 The CONFIG files were added in 6.10, and targets received a lot of work in 6.14+.
 6.16 has pretty decent targets.

 ## Example 1: UseROOT